 1 – Butanol is a very simple aliphatic alcohol that is also present in the human body in tissues and blood as well.
 The pH of 1-Butanol is very close to 7, because of which it is to be regarded as a very weak acid.

-This compound will have a pH lower than 1-butanol, which is it will be more acidic in nature.
+This compound will have a pH lower than 1-butanol, which means it will be more acidic.

 This is one of the trickiest questions in the pursuit of the end answer.
 This is because the nature of the compound looks very similar to the strong metal bases or alkalis such as Sodium Hydroxide (NaOH), Potassium Hydroxide (KOH).

 This enables the creation of confusion as in alcohols to be regarded as an alkali.